khoadodk/restaurant-gatsby/README.md

 # Gatsby Restaurant

-- A JAM stack website build with Gatsby on Front-End, Contentful as Headless CMS
+- A JAM stack website built with Gatsby on Front-End, Contentful as Headless CMS

 - Tech stack: Gatsby, styled-components, Contentful